Editorial insights

 Which NYC Housing Lotteries Target 120% and 130% AMI?

-• NYC Housing Development Corporation (HDC) programs — Particularly the Mixed-Income Program
+NYC Housing Development Corporation (HDC) Mixed-Income Programs

 How Rent Is Calculated at 120% and 130% AMI

-At 120% AMI for a household of 3 (approximately $143,136): expected rent would be around $3,578/month.
+• At 120% AMI (approximately $143,136/year for a 3-person household): expected monthly rent is around $3,578/month

-At 130% AMI for a household of 3 (approximately $155,064): expected rent would be around $3,877/month.
+• At 130% AMI (approximately $155,064/year for a 3-person household): expected monthly rent is around $3,877/month

-Are 120% and 130% AMI Lotteries Worth Applying To?
+Why 120% and 130% AMI Lotteries Are Worth Applying To

 How to Find 120% and 130% AMI Lotteries